Law Enforcement Officer Safety Act

 Please do not send an email containing PII.

-Per Title 18 U.S.C., in order to qualify for participation in the LEOSA an individual must be considered a Qualified Retired Law Enforcement Officer as defined by Section 926C of Title 18 U.S.C.
+Per Title 18 U.S.C., in order to qualify for participation in the LEOSA an individual must be considered a Qualified Retired/Separated Law Enforcement Officer as defined by Section 926C of Title 18 U.S.C.

 Department of Defense Instruction (DoDI) 5525.12 “Implementation of the Amended LEOSA” tasks the Service Chiefs to ensure compliance while managing their components LEOSA program.

-For the purposes of obtaining a Marine Corps 926C law enforcement identification card, a Qualified Retired Law Enforcement Officer is defined as an individual that meets the following criteria:
+For the purposes of obtaining a Marine Corps 926C law enforcement identification card a Qualified Retired/Separated Law Enforcement Officer is defined as an individual that meets the following criteria:

 Criteria 1

-Be separated in good standing from the Marine Corps as a law enforcement officer.
+Retired or separated in good standing from the Marine Corps/civil service with at least 10 years of aggregate service as a law enforcement officer.

-For Civilian LEO’s, a verification with your last employer will be made by this office to satisfy this requirement.
+For civilian LEO’s, a verification with your employer will be made by this office to satisfy this requirement.

 Criteria 2

-Before such separation, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for, any violation of law
+Before such separation, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of, any person for any violation of the law.

-Only those that held the above listed military occupational specialties and job series are considered eligible to receive Marine Corps 926C law enforcement identification.
+Only the above listed military occupational specialties and job series are considered eligible to receive Marine Corps 926C law enforcement identification.

 Criteria 3